artefactual/atom-docs/user-manual/access-content/search-atom.rst

    :width: 80%
    :alt: An image of an example search results page

-* **A**: The search term you have entered will be shown at the top of a search results page in black, for context.
-In this example, the search term "brown" has been entered.
-* **B**: Next to the search term, a count of the number of total matching results returned is shown in grey.
-In this example, there are 6 archival descriptions returned for the search "brown"
+* **A**: The number of relevant search results returned will be shown at the top of the screen, for context.
+Your search term(s) will be visible in the search bar - additionally, if you click to open the :term:`Advanced search panel`, your search query will be visible in the first Boolean field at the top of the panel.
+For more information on the advanced search panel and using the options it contains, see:
+  :ref:`advanced-search`.
+* **B**: This is the :term:`Advanced search panel`.
+Click to expand or collapse the panel.
+It contains a user interface for building :term:`Boolean search` queries, as well as a number of additional filters that can be used to refine search results.
+For more information, see:
+  :ref:`advanced-search`.
 * **C**: Results appear in the main column of the page - click on a result and AtoM will take you to a :term:`view page` for the related :term:`archival description`.
 Additionally, the results include helpful